spatialaudio/sciopy/README.md

 - `abs_v_norm_without_ext` is the voltage data, normalized between 0-1 without the excitation electrodes.
 - `config` contains some information regarding the measurement procedure.

-## TBD

-- [x] Measurements using up to 64 electrodes.
-- [x] Measurements using the USB-HS port (Windows).
-- [x] Adjacent and opposite injection pattern combination.
-- [x] Measurements using 32 electrodes.
-- [x] Parsing measurements of 32 electrodes.
-- [x] Adjacent and opposite drive patterns for 32 electrodes.
-- [x] Measurement using 16 electrodes in opposite and adjacent injection pattern.
-- [ ] Communication using LAN connection.

 ## Contact

 If you have ideas or other advises don't hesitate to contact me!